rotundasoftware/cartero/README.md

 }
 ```

-At build time, Cartero runs through every parcel, computing the list of assets that is needed by each by inspecting the browserify dependency graph.
+At build time, Cartero runs through every parcel, computing the assets each parcel needs by piggy backing on the browserify dependency graph.
 The assets, transformed and concatinated / minified as appropriate, are dropped into your static directory, along with an inventory of what assets are needed by what parcels.
-At run time, your application uses the cartero hook to find the assets associated with a given view when that view is rendered.
-The result is that each view gets the assets it needs in the form it needs them in.
+At run time, when a given view is rendered, your application asks the cartero hook for the assets associated with that view and the exact html needed to load them, which can then simply be dropped into the view's `head` section.
+The result is that each view gets exactly the assets it needs in the form it needs them in.

 ## Usage